aarabii/Ai-mood-journal-api/README.md

 4. Hit deploy
 5. Grab a coffee ☕

+The CI/CD pipeline handles testing automatically, so you'll know if something's broken before it goes live.

 ## The AI Integration (The cool part)

 Using Hugging Face's inference API for: